stephan-cr/dude/doc/intro.rst

 ----------------------------------

 Dude can generate configuration files before executing the command line returned by ``cmdl_exp``.
-For that the user has to provide an ``prepare_exp`` method, which is invoked inside the experiment's folder.
+For that the user has to provide an :ref:`prepare_exp` method, which is invoked inside the experiment's folder.
 Here is an example::

   dude_version = 3